jmiseikis/INF3480_2018/ROS_INF3480_Part1_2018.md

 ## Part A - ROS Lecture 1

 In this part we will learn the following:
-- How to setup ROS envirnoment
+- How to setup ROS environment
 - How to build packages using `catkin_make`
 - How to create your own ROS package
 - How to write your own ROS node in Python